Publications

 The Tragic Tale of Claire Ferchaud and the Great War

-This is the moving and improbable story of Claire Ferchaud, a young French shepherdess who had visions of Jesus and gained national fame as a modern-day Joan of Arc at the height of World War I. Claire experienced her first vision after a childhood trauma in which her mother locked her in a closet to break her stubborn willfulness.
-She developed her visionary gifts with the aid of spiritual directors...
+In The Tragic Tale of Claire Ferchaud and the Great War (University of California, 2005), Raymond Jonas tells the moving and improbable story of Claire Ferchaud, a young French shepherdess who had visions of Jesus and gained national fame as a modern-day Joan of Arc at the height of World War I. Claire experienced her first vision after a childhood trauma in which her mother locked her in a closet...

 The Battle of Adwa: African Victory in the Age of Empire